Skip to main content

 One-off reactions to M&A news won’t build pipeline.
 What creates consistent revenue is a systematic approach: monitor, qualify, enrich, outreach, iterate.

 The French real estate market is going through structural transformation.
-Rising interest rates, declining transaction volumes in 2023-2024, and the digital pressure from platforms like Meilleurs Agents or Pretto are forcing consolidation at every level, from mid-size regional agencies to large property developers and institutional investors.
-This means M&A activity will remain elevated for years, not months.
+Rising interest rates, declining transaction volumes in 2023 and 2024, and digital pressure from comparison platforms are forcing consolidation at every level, from mid-size regional agencies to large property developers and institutional investors.
+M&A activity will stay elevated for years, not months.

-Sales teams that invest now in building a signal-based prospecting workflow around M&A events will compound their advantage over competitors still relying on LinkedIn searches and trade press.
+Sales teams that build a signal-based prospecting workflow around M&A events now will compound their advantage over teams still relying on LinkedIn searches and trade press.
+Meetings sourced from intent signals close at a 74% higher rate than meetings sourced from cold prospecting, and the signal doesn’t care whether the market is hot or slow.
+It fires when the context is right.

 Set up your Rodz alerts.
 Define your ideal customer profile within French real estate.
-Let the signals do the heavy lifting on timing.
-Then focus your energy where it matters: writing messages that resonate, having conversations that convert.
+Let the signals handle the timing.
+Then focus your energy where it matters: writing messages that resonate and having conversations that convert.

 Essayez Rodz gratuitement, 100 crédits offerts, sans engagement